jamesdeluk/hugo/content/posts/cyber-security/codesys-hmi.md

 ## Introduction

-Until now I've used OpenPLC for all my PLC ([ladder logic](https://www.jamesgibbins.com/articles/operational-technology/openplc-arduino/), [structured text](https://www.jamesgibbins.com/articles/operational-technology/openplc-structured-text/)) projects, as it's very user-friendly and it makes using an Arduino as a PLC very simply.
+Until now I've used OpenPLC for all my PLC ([ladder logic](https://www.jamesgibbins.com/posts/openplc-structured-text/)) projects, as it's very user-friendly and it makes using an Arduino as a PLC very simply.
 However, as I was studying LL and ST, another piece of software kept being mentioned - CODESYS.

 According to CODESYS, they are "the leading manufacturer-independent IEC 61131-3 automation software for engineering control systems".
 Compared with OpenPLC, it is much more feature-rich (and more complex), able to interface with a large number of PLCs.
 However, the reason I was interested in it is for one particular feature it has that OpenPLC doesn't - you can make your own basic HMI (human-machine interfaces) with it.